RVSM Frequently Asked Questions, RVSM FAQ – Have a question that is not listed below? Contact us and we’ll try to help!

 What is the FAA Inspector guidance on Letters of Authorization (LOA)?

-If I have Part 135 Operations Specifications (OpsSpecs) granting me RVSM authority, am I required to also have an LOA when I conduct Part 91 Operations?
+If I have Part 135 Operations Specifications (OpSpec) granting me RVSM authority, am I required to also have an LOA when I conduct Part 91 Operations?

-- No, providing that the aircraft is operated under the conditions and areas of operations listed in the OpsSpecs and the aircraft is operated under the Operator name listed in the OpsSpecs.
+- No, providing that the aircraft is operated under the conditions and areas of operations listed within the 14 CFR 135 OpSpec and the aircraft is operated under the Operator name listed within the OpSpec.